sirArthurDayne/dotfiles/README.md

 > NOTE: see my currently pluggin list inside my init.vim file.

+### Scripts

+- `install`: script that handles all linking of nvim files from my dotfiles to the `~/.config/nvim` path. based on [ThePrimeagen](https://github.com/awesome-streamers/awesome-streamerrc/blob/master/ThePrimeagen/install)

 ## Installation & Usage

 **WARNING** Try this at your own risk.
 Read the code before hand and make backups